canonical/gadgets/README.md

 There are some tests in the `device-tree-lib` folder which are runnable from over there with `flutter test`.

+## License

+Gadgets is licensed under the GPL 3.0 license.
+See LICENSE for more info.

 ## TODO

 Mind dump of some directions of investigation: